robertjchristian/patient-seed-generator/README.md

 # patient-seed-generator
-Generates fake patient and health data into a graph model for testing
+Generates fake patient and health data into a graph model for testing big data pipelines and analytics functionality

 ## Project Structure